Skip to main contentEnter

 The bottom line: While repairs are promised, residents say they feel forgotten during an extended period without proper access to their homes or essential services.

-It cost us ~£44 to produce this article
+It cost us ~£44 to cover this story

 News